SILVER FINDS PAGE

 SILVER ARTEFACTS

-The end of a tiny sliver buckle or strap (10mm x 7mm).
+The end of a tiny sliver buckle or clog fastener (10mm x 7mm).
 Hallmarked W, other detail worn off.

 Here is what I think are two decorative plates that would have attached to the handle of an old penknife.
 The hallmarks indicate that the knife would have been made in Sheffield, 1937, by a manufacturer known as Mappin & Webb.
 Thanks to Paul Egan from the Weekend Wanderers for the information!